Daily 'Hollow ARSPT' vs 'Porous ARSPT'?

 Complete air removal is particularly difficult with porous loads such as linen and with hollow items such as cannulated instruments, dental handpieces or re-usable aspirator tips.
 However, without complete air removal, the item will not be sterile.
 Since the killing effectiveness of steam sterilisation results from the transfer of the latent heat of condensation that occurs when the steam comes into direct contact with a micro-organism, it is imperative the steam directly contacts all surfaces of the item being sterilised.
 Physical debris such as blood, body fluids or body tissues will act to insulate the surface of the item from direct contact with the steam as will any air trapped within the steriliser chamber or instrument.

-Air removal and steam penetration tests are available in two types based on the type of load to be sterilised.
+Air removal and steam penetration tests are available in two types, based on the type of load to be sterilised.
 The manufacturer of the test will indicate which type of test it is either on the packaging or on the accompanying documentation.

-The first type of tests are commonly known as Bowie-Dick tests, named after the doctors who originally developed the ‘chemical indicator wrapped in towels’ version of this test.
+The first type of tests are commonly known as Porous ARSPT or Bowie-Dick tests, named after the doctors who originally developed the ‘chemical indicator wrapped in towels’ version of this test.
 These tests are specific for porous loads such as fabric.
 You would use this type of test to confirm air removal and steam penetration if your loads include medical drapes or other linen.
 Various formats of this test are available from different manufacturers, most based on the principle of removing air through the equivalent of thick fabric layers, allowing steam to penetrate to the centre of the load.
 Most of these tests are single use.

 Daily testing of your steriliser using the appropriate test will provide you with the assurance that the vacuum system on your steriliser is functioning correctly to allow proper sterilisation of your loads throughout the day.